 Test your survey

 Sending out your first surveys is a big milestone, therefore we suggest that you first test the survey and invitation letter by sending yourself a test invitation.
-You can do this by going to your email invitation editor and scrolling down to the bottom as explained in step 6 in our guide.
-The test email will also contain a preview link to the survey, allowing you to experience the survey yourself.

 We see increased response rates at the clubs that communicate the proposed launch of the survey to their members via a natural club communication channel a few days prior to launch.
 This can be via direct email, social media or within a club newsletter, to help generate awareness and engagement with the survey and to increase response rates when launched.